 "Do you remember when your father took you away and made you promise not to come back, telling you that you should never associate with our kind?
-Do you remember that day?"
+You remember that day in particular?"

 "I loved you even then.
 I think about that day every time I look out this window.
-Do you know what it was like for me when you went and married that man, and went to live at Marblehead Hall, and left me thinking I would never see you again?"
+Do you know what it was like for me when married that man and went to live at Marblehead Hall and left me thinking I would never see you again?"

 She looked at Porphyria.

 "Give me a chance!" said Porphyria.
-Her words came between little hiccups, like restrained sobs: "I have never...done...this before.
+Her words came between little hiccups, like sobs: "I have never...done...this before.
 It is not easy.
-But I'm...willing, if you'll just help me!"
+But...I'm willing if you'll just help me!"